 Model (1) covered the full period of study and included variables that were available for nearly all colleges that had IPEDS data in a given year: logged FTE enrollment (and whether there was a drop of at least ten percent in that year or the prior year), tuition discount rate (and whether there was an increase of at least five percentage points in that year or the prior year), HCM 2, CDR, county poverty and unemployment rates, and whether the institution was a four-year college.
-For analyses examining closure later in the panel (beginning in 2009-10), Model (3) adds financial responsibility scores (and whether the college failed in that year or the prior year) for both sectors and the percentage of revenue from federal sources (and whether there was an increase of at least five percentage points in that year or the prior year) for both sectors and the percentage of revenue from federal sources (and whether there was an increase of at least five percentage points in that year or the prior year) for both sectors and the percentage of revenue from federal sources (and whether there was an increase of at least five percentage points in that year or the prior year) for for-profit colleges only.
+For analyses examining closure later in the panel (beginning in 2009-10), Model (3) adds financial responsibility scores (and whether the college failed in that year or the prior year) for both sectors and the percentage of revenue from federal sources (and whether there was an increase of at least five percentage points in that year or the prior year) for for-profit colleges only.

 The other two models included variables that were only available for a subset of institutions.
 Model (2), which was for the full panel, added logged total revenue (and whether there was a drop of at least percent in that year or the prior year), tuition reliance (and whether there was an increase of at least five percentage points in that year or the prior year), and the percentage of students who ever received Pell Grants or student loans for both sectors.
-For private nonprofit colleges, Model (2) also added logged endowment (and whether there was a drop of at least percent in that year or the prior year), new firsttime, full-time enrollment, the admit rate (and whether there was an increase of at least five percentage points in that year or the prior year), and the yield rate.
+For private nonprofit colleges, Model (2) also added logged endowment (and whether there was a drop of at least percent in that year or the prior year), new first-time, full-time enrollment, the admit rate (and whether there was an increase of at least five percentage points in that year or the prior year), and the yield rate.
 Finally, Model (4) adds the same variables from Model (2) onto the existing variables from Model (3) for the period beginning in 2009-10.